Made in Japan (Whitesnake album)

 Made in Japan is a live album by English hard rock band Whitesnake.
 It was recorded at Saitama Super Arena in Saitama, Saitama during the Loud Park Festival.
 It was released on 3 April 2013 in Japan, 19 April in Europe 22 April UK and 23 April in the US.

 The album was released as a Blu-ray, a single DVD set, a 2CD/DVD digipack.

+It is expected to receive a reissue in the group's new live boxset Access All Areas: Live on 25 April 2025.